 Use an Online Appraisal Service

 Many antique experts have become quite adept at evaluating items using detailed photographs submitted through online appraisal services.
 While these types of appraisals may not be acceptable for insurance purposes, they will give you a short written report on what you have and what the object is worth.
 Value This Now is one service to consider for a reasonably priced appraisal like this.

 There are also a number of online services offering free appraisals.
 Because these websites are inundated with questions, the turnaround may not be quick and you probably won't get much information about what you're submitting.
 Nevertheless, you can try a site like AppraisalDay.com.
 Many high-end auction houses offer free appraisals for ultra-valuable items they're considering accepting on consignment.

 Hire a Professional Appraiser

 The most common reason to hire a personal property appraiser is to obtain written documentation for insurance purposes.
-Individuals contemplating an investment in a very valuable antique or collectible, or wanting to sell a similar item, may want to substantiate the value and have documentation they can present with the piece.
-Additionally, situations such as the division of property through divorce, determining value for a charitable tax deduction, or determining estate taxes for inherited antiques over a high threshold can all require a written appraisal.
+Individuals contemplating an investment in a very valuable antique or collectible, or wanting to sell a similar item, may wish to substantiate the value and have documentation they can present with the piece.
+Additionally, situations such as the division of property through divorce, determining value for a charitable tax deduction, or assessing estate taxes for inherited antiques over a high threshold can all require a written appraisal.

-A professionally trained appraiser, like those educated by the International Society of Appraisers, can guide you in the type of appraisal you need.
+A professionally trained local antique appraiser, like those educated by the International Society of Appraisers, can guide you in the type of appraisal you need.
 Appraisers will sometimes ask clients upfront whether they require a written appraisal or a verbal estimation of value, and should charge accordingly for the service provided.
 A verbal estimation, of course, should cost substantially less than a comprehensive written appraisal.